 Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 The wild cherry tree’s bark is aromatic and astringent.
 It has a pleasant flavor and is frequently used in herbal formulas.
 In addition, wild cherry bark has a long history of medicinal applications.
-It is best known for treating respiratory issues, but it can also aid in digestion and may act as a mild sedative.
+It is best known for treating respiratory issues but can also aid digestion and may act as a mild sedative.
 Woodworkers appreciate the wild cherry tree for its gorgeous redwood finish.

-The oval-shaped leaves have a slightly serrated edge and change color from yellow gold to red in the fall.
+The oval-shaped leaves have a slightly serrated edge and change color from yellow-gold to red in the fall.
 Some people use wild cherry by mouth to treat colds, whooping cough, bronchitis (lung inflammation), and other lung issues.
-It is also used to treat diarrhea, gout, digestive problems, pain, and cancer.
+It also treats diarrhea, gout, digestive problems, pain, and cancer.
 Wild cherry tree bark can be reddish-brown, dark gray, or black, peeling off in flakes.
-Cherry bark is considered a herb for the heart and emotions and the physical body because cherry trees are members of the rose genus.
+Cherry bark is considered a herb for the heart, emotions, and physical body because cherry trees are members of the rose genus.

 Native Americans used cherry bark for medicine and passed their knowledge to early settlers.
-The wild cherry is native to the east coast of North America, but it is now grown all over the world.
+The wild cherry is native to the east coast of North America, but it is now grown worldwide.
 It blooms profusely in the spring, has attractive summer foliage, and has striking fall color.
 Seed production will begin around ten years but will not be heavy until thirty.
 This process can last for up to 100 years.

 Nutritional value: